 Peperonata is a delectable Italian condiment that I married with steak for a taste that’s reminiscent of a great pepper steak sandwich.
 When teamed with an ample mix of sweet peppers, a single steak can make a steak supper for four that’s light and a little unexpected.
 Serve this colorful sauté with orzo, polenta, or spaghetti squash.
 You could go all the way and turn this into a submarine sandwich on a toasted roll, seeing as this recipe makes ample peperonata to load the sub up.–Lynne Curry

-A word of caution: Don’t use green bell peppers in this peperonata.
 We know, some of you love your green bell peppers.
-And that’s very nice for you.
+And that’s terrific, in a lot of instances.
 But red, yellow, and orange bell peppers have a distinctly different flavor profile, one whose sweet notes meld marvelously with the other ingredients here.
 The rather unique smack of green bell peppers?
 Not so much.
-Trust us.

 - 3 tablespoons extra-virgin olive oil, divided